sohaamir/website_analytics/README.md

 source venv/bin/activate # to enter the virtual environment pip install -r requirements.txt
 ```

-The more basic `requirements.txt` file is:
+The dependencies contained within the `requirements.txt` file are:

 ```bash
 spacy